rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-Notice that in the trait definition, `equals` takes a `self` type
+Notice that in the trait definition, `equals` takes a parameter of
-argument, whereas, in the impl, `equals` takes an `int` type argument,
+type `self`.
+In contrast, in the `impl`, `equals` takes a parameter of
-and uses `self` as the name of the receiver (analogous to the `this` pointer
+type `int`, and uses `self` as the name of the receiver (analogous to
-in C++).
+the `this` pointer in C++).

 ## Bounded type parameters and static method dispatch

-Traits give us a language for talking about the abstract capabilities
+Traits give us a language for defining predicates on types, or
-of types, and we can use this to place _bounds_ on type parameters,
+abstract properties that types can have.
+We can use this language to
-so that we can then operate on generic types.
+define _bounds_ on type parameters, so that we can then operate on
+generic types.

 ~~~~
 # trait Printable { fn print(); }